-Sechs auf einen Streich (Six with one Blow, 2007) is a German live-action TV series of fairytale adaptations, shown on Das Erste Deutsche Fernsehen.
+Sechs auf einen Streich (Six with one Blow, 2007—) is a German live-action TV series of fairytale adaptations, shown on Das Erste Deutsche Fernsehen.
 The seasons air yearly during Christmastime.
 The first season consisted of six episodes (hence the title).
 Initially concentrating on stories by The Brothers Grimm, the series has now adapted other authors too.
-Currently the show has thirteen seasons and 51 episodes, with the fourteenth season due December 2021.
+Currently the show has sixteen seasons and 56 episodes, with the seventeenth season due December 2024.

 Brüderchen und SchwesterchenBased on Brother and Sister.

 - Abhorrent Admirer: The evil ugly stepsister is genuinely attracted to the king himself more than to his title and wealth.

 - Adaptational Villainy: The stepmother cold-heartedly poisons the children’s father to inherit his money.
 In the fairytale, there is no mention of her having a hand in his death.

 - Bait the Dog: In the beginning, the stepsister plays happily with the main characters and the stepmother is sweet and loving towards them.
 Just as one begins to think this will be an Adaptational Heroism adaptation and someone else would be the villain...
 Adaptational Villainy above ensues.

 - Calling the Old Man Out: The stepsister, at one point, bitterly tells the stepmother that someone so skilled in curses and potions could have found the time to make their own daughter prettier.